betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 The usual sections of the body text for  *upcoming events* has three parts: (1) Short introduction, (2) Event table and (3) Additional information.

 #### 1. Main body introduction
-This is text without any heading introducing the event
+This is text without any heading introducing the event.

 #### 2. Event table declaration
 This table exists to highlight important information about the event such as event date, deadlines, website, registration, archives.
 Given below is guidance for two types of tables: (1) conference/workshops/similar events, (2) webinars/tutorials/similar events.
 Most of the BSSw.io event content can be covered by these two tables.
 Major difference between in the tables: for deadline-based events, we add submission deadline information in the table and for events such as webinars, we add presenter details.